rodrez/jobpy/README.md

 If you are having issues, please let us know.
 We have a mailing list located at: fabian.rodrez@gmail.com

-It's easier to reach to me on Twitter @Rodrez_
+It's easier to reach me on Twitter @Rodrez_

 License
 -------